-At first, Marty and Lynette had trouble accepting the constant late-night interruptions and nightly dinners at home.
+At first, Marty and Lynette had trouble accepting the constant late-night interruptions and repetitive dinners at home.
 It seemed like they’d put their lives — and their marriage — on hold to care for Mildred.
-However, the couple’s situation improved after they agreed to work as a team, make adjustments, and follow caregiver advice such as:
+However, the couple’s situation improved after they agreed to work as a team, make adjustments, and follow a few pieces of caregiver advice:

-- Make time for yourself, and for your loved one.
-Try scheduling regular activities with your aging parent, dates with your partner, and along time to recharge.
-“We put her meds out for her, made dinner, and watched ‘Jeopardy’ with her every night,” says Lynette.
-“But after a while we started getting out on our own as well.”
+Make time for everyone, including yourself.
+Try scheduling regular activities with your aging parent, dates with your partner, and alone time to recharge.
+“We put her meds out for her, made dinner, and watched Jeopardy with her every night,” says Lynette.
+“But after a while, we started getting out on our own, as well.”

-- Accept that some things don’t change.
+Accept that some things don’t change.
 Lynette had to finally face the fact that she could never transform her mother, who continued to isolate herself at home, into a happy person.
-She could only make sure her mom was safe and taken care of.
+She could only make sure her mom was taken care of and safe.

-- Set boundaries.
-When you’re taking care of an elderly parent in your home, they aren’t just guests.
+Set boundaries.
+When you’re taking care of an elderly parent in your home, they aren’t a guest.
 You can share rules and guidelines with them as members of the family and household.
 For example, it was good for Mildred to wake up her daughter with medical concerns or emergencies, but resetting clocks could wait until morning.
 However, this guideline may not work for caregivers of loved ones with dementia or cognitive decline.

-- Recognize it’s tough, and you’re doing your best.
-Living with elderly parents can be difficult — be aware that you’re doing what you can to help your loved one, even if it feels thankless sometimes.
+Acknowledge that you’re doing your best in a tough situation.
+Living with elderly parents can be difficult, so remain aware that you’re doing what you can to help your loved one — even if it feels thankless sometimes.